PRICKLY PEAR GUN CLUB

 - No fully automatic guns are allowed on SHPDT property.

-- Each person, member or guest over the age of 21 must have a valid FOID card in possession when using the range.
+- Each Illinois citizen, member or guest over the age of 21 must have a valid FOID card in possession when using the range.
 Everyone under 21 must be accompanied by a parent or appointed guardian who is over 21 and possesses a valid FOID card.
 Per Illinois law, an Illinois Concealed Carry license will suffice for a FOID card.

 - No alcoholic beverages or illegal drugs, nor anyone under the influence of same, are allowed on club grounds.